yilewang/tvbdemos/tvb_slurm/conda.md

 How to submit job? use `sbatch tvb_long_sim.slurm`

-How to monitor the progress? `watch -n 1 queue -u$USER`
+How to monitor the progress? `watch -n 1 queue -u$USER`. press 'ctrl+z' to exit